Place du Carrousel: History

 On 21 August 1792, the guillotine was erected in the Place du Carrousel, and it remained there, with two short interruptions, until 11 May 1793.
 In total, thirty-five people were guillotined there.

 On 2 August 1793, at the former site of the guillotine, a wooden pyramid was constructed as a tribute to Jean-Paul Marat.
 It bore an inscription: "To the spirit of the late Marat, 13 July, year I. From his underground tomb, he still makes the traitors tremble.
 A treacherous hand thwarted the affections of the people."
 There was also an exhibit of the famous hip bath of Marat and his desk where some of his most impassioned polemics were drafted.
 These items stayed in place until 9 Thermidor Year II (28 July 1794).

 During the revolution of 1848, the Tuileries Palace was looted and severely damaged by rioters.
 On 23 May 23, 1871, during the suppression of the Paris Commune, twelve men under the orders of a Communard, Dardelle, set the Tuileries on fire at seven in the evening, using petroleum, liquid tar, and turpentine.
 The fire lasted for forty-eight hours and entirely consumed the palace.
 The ruins of the Tuileries stood on the site for eleven years.
 In 1882, the French National Assembly voted for the demolition of the ruins, and, despite much contrary sentiment, this was accomplished in 1883.
 The salvageable remains of the building were sold to a private entrepreneur.

-Once the palace had been cleared away, the ground, which had been known as the Place du Carrousel since 1662, could, once again, be used as a public square.
+Once the palace had been cleared away, the ground, which had been known as the Cour du Carrousel since 1662, could, once again, be used as a public square.